cheriftj/cheriftj/README.md

 ### Software Engineer · World-builder at heart

----

-## My Story

 I didn’t start in the web.
-I came from **3D graphics and Augmented Reality**.
-I didn’t just study it—I lived in it.
-I built games, designed and animated characters, and created textures and 3D models.
-I worked with pixels, surfaces, and movement until they felt alive.
+I came from 3D graphics and Augmented Reality, and I didn’t just study it.
+I lived in it.
+I built games, designed and animated characters, and crafted textures and 3D models.
+I shaped pixels, surfaces, and movement into things that felt alive.

-For a long time, that was my world.
+For a long time, that was my entire universe.

 My path into code started elsewhere.
-I worked with **Java, C#, C, and C++**—structured, typed, predictable systems.
-Very different from the creative chaos I came from.
+I worked with **Java, C#, C, and C++**: structured, typed, predictable systems.
+It was very different from the creative chaos I came from.

-Then in **2014**, I got stuck on a **JavaScript callback** problem.
+Then one day in 2014, I got stuck (genuinely stuck) on a JavaScript callback problem.
 I asked for help.

-I didn’t get it.
+**I didn’t get it.**

-I didn’t understand why.
+And honestly, I didn’t understand the reaction either.

-That moment stayed with me.
+That moment stayed with me, but not in the way that person intended.

+> "Share what you learn.
+That’s how we build the future, together."

-> I believe knowledge should be shared.
-That’s how we move forward.
-Knowledge kept to yourself is wasted.
+I’ve always believed we should share everything we learn.
+That’s how humanity moves forward.
+Knowledge kept to yourself is knowledge wasted.

-So I decided to learn on my own—and go deep.
+So I made a decision: I’d learn it on my own, and I’d learn it deeply.

-I went to the source.
-I read **W3C specifications**, studied **HTTP/2**, and worked through **HTML5**, **CSS3**, and modern frameworks.
+I went straight to the source.
+I read every **W3C specification** I could get my hands on.
+When **HTTP/2** was announced, I studied every difference from HTTP/1.1.
+Not just what changed, but *why*.
+I dug into HTML5, CSS3, and the frameworks shaping the modern web.

-I wasn’t just learning web development.
-I was rebuilding my foundations.
+I wasn’t just learning web development. **I was rebuilding my foundations from the ground up.**

-Today, I’m a **software engineer** working on web and mobile.
+What started as one frustrating conversation turned into years of exploring specs, protocols, and systems, reshaping the way I think about software for good.

+Today, I work as a software engineer in **Web and Mobile**.
+But I never left that first world behind.
+The creator of textures and characters is still in me.

-I still build the same way:
+I just build software the way I used to build worlds:

-**Layer by layer—until it feels alive.**
+**Layer by layer, until it feels alive.**

 ---